ChaoticWalrus/Tutorials/01.Lesson_GettingStarted/BankLesson1/README.md

 An inner rule is created for every function in the main contract, as shown in the lower table.
 Click on the function name to see the counter-example.

-By generalizing this rule to all functions, we discovered another issue in `transfer`.
-Again, adding local variables can aid in understanding violations.
-One can transfer funds to himself to gain more assets.

 Run this rule on the original Bank version:

 ```sh